-The Infant’s Tomb, where an estimated 400 children have been interred, is located near the central obelisk that marks the grave of Benjamin Franklin’s parents.
+The Infant’s Tomb, where hundreds of children have been interred, is located near the central obelisk that marks the grave of Benjamin Franklin’s parents.
 Alongside the far wall, an elaborately embellished obelisk marks John Hancock’s tomb.
-Paul Revere is buried near the back of the Granary; a large marker placed in the 19th century stands by a small slate marker that dates from Revere’s burial.
+Paul Revere is buried near the back of the Granary; a large marker placed in the 19th century stands by a smaller, older slate marker.
 Matching stones in the two front corners of the burial ground commemorate James Otis and Samuel Adams.
-Next to the stone for Adams is one for the victims of the Boston Massacre, also interred in his family tomb.
+Next to the stone for Adams is the grave marker for the victims of the Boston Massacre.
 On the right hand wall is a plaque marking the tomb of Robert Treat Paine, the third signer of the Declaration of Independence buried in the Granary (the others being John Hancock and Samuel Adams).

 GRAVEYARD GRAZING At one time the Granary was part of Boston Common, and the livestock that grazed the Common handled landscaping at the burial ground as well.
 During the Victorian era, the headstones were reorganized into neat rows to make way for a modern innovation of the time, the lawn mower.